-The calculator in Diabetes:M is used to calculate the amount of insulin needed by the body for certain amount and type of food.
-You have to weight your food and know it’s nutrition facts and also measure your glucose levels in order to configure those settings and make the calculator work for your situation right.
+The Bolus Advisor in Diabetes:M is used to calculate the amount of insulin needed by the body for certain amount and type of food.
+You have to weight your food and know it’s nutrition facts and also measure your glucose levels in order to configure those settings and make the Bolus Advisor works for your situation right.

-The main feature of the calculator is to calculate how much insulin does your body need to cover a meal.
-It can also calculate extended bolus if your meal has more fats/proteins, exercise adjustment and sickness adjustment.
+The main feature of the Bolus Advisor is to estimate how much insulin does your body need to cover a meal.
+It can also estimate extended bolus if your meal has more fats/proteins, exercise adjustment and sickness adjustment.

 On the top row you can see a few icons:

 - – saves current calculations to your current logbook entry or to a new one if none selected

 - – switches the Bolus Advisor to the Food selection screen

 To calculate the needed insulin, the Bolus Advisor needs some input data:

 - Calculate the needed insulin for a meal – you can enter the carbs or choose a meal from the plate icon.
 The calculation is done based on your weight, insulin sensitivity, carbohydrates ratio, current glucose level and currently active insulin.
 After entering the carbohydrates/food and current glucose level the Bolus Advisor will show you the needed insulin in the top grey field.
 It will also show you the current active insulin and other details (see below)